and124578963/LKMshik/Readme.md

 For the full license text, please visit: [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)

-**In simple terms:** You can use and modify the code for personal, educational, or research purposes.
-However, you cannot use this code or any derivatives of it for commercial gain.
-If you share or adapt the code, you must provide attribution to the original author(s) and state that it is licensed under CC BY-NC 4.0.
+**In simple terms:** You are free to edit the code and use this application for any of your personal purposes.
+However, you are not permitted to sell the application itself or use it for other commercial purposes.
+If you share or adapt the code, you must provide appropriate credit to the original author(s) and indicate that it is licensed under CC BY-NC 4.0.